-It always starts with the best of intentions – you hard boil a dozen eggs to take for lunch every day.
-But you forget a day or two, and soon you’ve got quite a few extra hard boiled eggs in your refrigerator.
+It always starts with the best of intentions.
+You hard boil a dozen eggs to take for lunch every day.
+But you forget to take them once or twice, and soon you’ve got a few extra hard boiled eggs in your fridge.
 How long will they last, and do hard boiled eggs go bad?

 Image used under Creative Commons from Andrew Toskin